 Gave on-going technical assistance in communication to PSI China over three years in their work providing social marketing for HIV/STI and malaria prevention in Yunnan.
 Led a series of trainings in behavior change communication and participatory training skills for PSI China staff and their peer communicators.
 Provided oversight to PSI trainings for China CDC and peer communicators in various sites in Yunnan, assisted with development of scripts for broadcast spots, peer-led interventions and other media.

-UNAIDS Regional Advocacy Support Team in Asia and Pacific, Suva, Fiji and Manila, Philippines
+UNAIDS Regional Advocacy Support Team in Asia and Pacific, Suva, Fiji and Manila, Philippines, May to September 2006.

 Through a series of visits to Manila and Suva, worked with UNAIDS to develop advocacy concepts, messages and materials for HIV prevention for the Philippines and the Pacific Islands.
 In each country, I conducted multisectoral advocacy needs assessments by meeting with government, business, religious, political, and media leaders; NGOs; PLWHA and community groups.
 I recommended priority messages for advocacy to sensitize leaders to the current state of the HIV/AIDS epidemics in the Philippines and Pacific island nations and motivate them to action.
 Political events slowed the finalization of these materials, designed to be brochures.

-Asia Pacific Leadership Forum on HIV/AIDS and Development, Advocacy Writer
+Asia Pacific Leadership Forum on HIV/AIDS and Development, Advocacy Writer, August to December 2006

 Conducted a series of interviews to gather facts for the development of brochures for Pacific countries to sensitize political and civil society leaders to the current state of the HIV and AIDS epidemics in each country and recommend priority actions.
 Political unrest disrupted the development of the planned materials, but a strong set of recommendations based on audience analysis was left to guide future advocacy.